justinduckett/portfolio/bike-share-pipeline.md

 ### Results and impact

 - **Data Trust & Quality:** By integrating automated testing via Dataform, stakeholders can have 100% confidence in the dashboard's accuracy.
-- **Zero-Touch Automation:** Successfully deployed a reliable pipeline that runs silently in the background every 4 hours, pulling critical data with zero manual intervention required.
+- **Zero-Touch Automation:** Successfully deployed a reliable pipeline that runs silently in the background every 4 hours, complete with automated email alerting for runtime failures.
 - **Cost Optimization:** Architected the entire solution to run for $0.00/month by strictly leveraging the free-tier limits of Google Cloud and GitHub Actions.
 This demonstrates a strong ability to deliver high-value engineering with zero infrastructure overhead.
 - **Operational Insight:** The transformed data successfully identified that ~8% of the network consisted of "Zombie Stations," providing a clear, prioritized target list for operational rebalancing teams.